• Skip to the content

 • Microsoft Copilot and the privacy risks of using generative AI

-• Demographics and privacy
+• Demographics and the QPPs

 • Drones and the Privacy Principles